bklevence/bklevence.github.io/_pages/about.md

 toc_sticky: false
 ---

 Currently a High School Technology and Engineering Instructor in Northern New Jersey.
 Formerly a shop supervisor, small business operator, and makerspace enthusiast.
-Born and lived in Philadelphia, Pa until 2017. :cool:.

-As you'll see this website is a compilation of work and resources (`work`, `tools`, and `recipes` pages) reachout if you have any questions!
+I have a variety of hobbies that range from digital fabrication machines to brewing and I love fixing things.

-## Notable Accomplishments
+Born and lived in Philadelphia, Pa until 2017.

-- Compatible with Jekyll 3.x and GitHub Pages
+## TL;DR

-- Several layout options (single, archive, splash pages)
+- I have built and maintained a variety of Laser Engravers, 3D Printer, and CNC Mills for both work and play.
-- SEO optimized with support for [Twitter Cards](https://dev.twitter.com/cards/overview) and [Open Graph](http://ogp.me/) data
+- I love learning with and guiding people in workshop settings.
-- Optional header images, sidebars, table of contents, galleries, related posts, breadcrumb links, and more.
+- I am currently in grad school and working on getting my full Technology Teaching Certification in NJ.
-- Optional comments ([Disqus](https://disqus.com/), [Facebook](https://developers.facebook.com/docs/plugins/comments), Google+, and custom)
+- I just recently got my Amateur Radio License, .
-- Optional analytics ([Google Analytics](https://www.google.com/analytics/) and custom)
+- I have a one-eyed dog named Xena.

 ## Work Experience